cmr6689/WebCheckers/docs/DesignDoc.md

 The MVP is the most basic form of the program.
 Having only the most basic of features for time of release.

 ### MVP Features
-> _Provide a list of top-level Epics and/or Stories of the MVP._

 The MVP features are the ability to sign in, select an opponent, start a game, perform basic checkers moves (Move, Single and multi-jump, kinging and winging/losing).

 ### Roadmap of Enhancements
-> _Provide a list of top-level features in the order you plan to consider them._

 We plan to include two top-level enhancements to our program, Spectator Mode and Replay Mode.
 We plan to implement them in that order as well.